anjackson/anjackson.github.io/digipres-lessons-learned/_posts/2017-04-10-unsafe-device-removal.md

 ## Method ##

 1. Copy the test file to the USB flash drive. *Do not use your only copy of the precious file!*
-2. Open up the test file from the USB drive, as you usually would.
+2. Open up the test file from the USB drive, as you usually would (i.e. using the usual app for that format).
 3. Pull out the USB flash drive. *Do Not Eject It Properly!* **Just yank it right out!**[^1]
     * **Optional:** [Throw the USB drive into a blender and destroy it utterly](https://www.youtube.com/watch?v=y2eNhPC8wCQ).
-4. Observe what happens next.
+4. Observe what happens.

 ## Results ##